 What’s the difference between starting, dual purpose and deep cycle batteries?

-Starting Batteries: Starting batteries are designed to discharge a big burst of energy for a short period of time.
+Starting Batteries: Marine starting batteries are designed to discharge a big burst of energy for a short period of time.
 This makes them ideal for automotive engines.
-One of the key differences between a starting battery and a deep cycle product is the thickness and number of charged plates.
+One of the key differences between a marine starting battery and a deep cycle product is the thickness and number of charged plates.
 Starting batteries rely on a greater number of thinner plates to push the high energy burst to start an energy.

 Dual Purpose: Dual purpose batteries land in between starting and deep cycle batteries, as the name suggests.
 The intention behind them is to create improved performance and lifespan.
 The energy storage of dual purpose batteries are lower than deep cycle counterparts, but higher than starting batteries.
 Many people opt for dual purpose batteries to serve as both your cranking battery and to also power your trolling motor.